You’ll find the laid back town of Derby as you travel the winding country roads from Launceston to the east coast.

 Overlooking the Ringarooma River in a landscape of mountains and rainforest, Derby is a classified historic town that's small on scale but big on stories.

-Once a booming mining settlement, Derby's Tin Dragon Interpretation Centre tells the stories of the town's early days when it was known as Brother's Home and was the setting for an epic tin rush that saw thousands of eager miners flock to the area.
+Once a booming mining settlement, Derby's Tin Dragon Interpretation Centre tells of the town's early days when it was known as Brother's Home and was the setting for an epic tin rush that saw thousands of eager miners flock to the area.
 Gem hunters keep your eyes peeled for smokey quartz, topaz and amethyst.